Gravity broadband plans

 - The highlights: A number plans at a range of prices, available in almost every corner of NZ.

 - Watch out for: Satellite broadband signals can be affected by weather and some obstacles.

-Living rurally or in a remote part of New Zealand means that you are often not able to enjoy the same services that city-dwellers or those in more populated areas have access to.
-With more and more of our lives becoming reliant on the internet for both personal and business reasons, it’s good to know that satellite internet can connect Kiwis that are not able to get VDSL, fibre or even 4G wireless broadband at their home.
+Living rurally or in a remote part of New Zealand means that you are often not able to enjoy the same broadband deals that city-dwellers or those in more populated areas have access to.
+With more and more of our lives becoming reliant on the Internet for both personal and business reasons, it’s good to know that satellite internet can connect Kiwis that are not able to get VDSL, fibre or even wireless broadband at their home.

-Gravity is one of three providers in New Zealand that offer satellite internet to rural customers covering almost every corner of the country.
+Gravity is one of three providers in New Zealand that offer satellite internet to rural customers, covering every corner of the country.

 Types of plans offered by Gravity

 Gravity provides rural broadband to people around the country who may not have access to other forms of broadband.
 Using a satellite to beam broadband into your home, there are no cables to worry about and you just need to be able to have an unobstructed view to the sky to get connected.